ksruthi1992/ava/docs/ava_report1.md

 Preconditions: New/Existing users can view the ingredients in pantry

-PostConditions: User can view the ingredients which he/she has added to their pantry
+PostConditions: User can view the ingredients which he/she has added to their pantry.

 Main Success Scenario: